Psalm 102: Background and themes

 Midrash Tehillim quotes Rabbi Pinchas, who notes that in some psalms David calls himself by name, as in "A prayer of David" (e.g. Psalm 17 and 86), but here he calls himself "the afflicted", as in "A prayer of the afflicted".
 Rabbi Pinchas explains that when David foresaw the righteous men who would descend from him—Asa, Jehoshaphat, Hezekiah, Isaiah—he called himself David.
 But when he perceived the wicked men who would be his descendants—Ahaz, Manasseh, Amon—he called himself "the afflicted".

-In a greater context in the flow of Psalms, there are seven calls to praise with Psalms 95 though 100 immediately leading up to Psalm 102 and the writer commits to do that in Ps 101.
-To the reader Psalm 102 may feel an unexpected out of place lament.
+In a greater context in the flow of Psalms, there are seven calls to praise with Psalms 95 though 100 immediately leading up to Psalm 102 and the writer commits to do that in Psalm 101.
+To the reader, Psalm 102 may feel an unexpected or out of place lament.
 By title 'A Prayer of one afflicted, when he is faint and pours out his complaint before the Lord."
 In this case in the flow weeping is set before praising.
 What follows in the flow of Psalms is addressing self with truth as a basis of praise.
-"Bless the Lord Oh my soul' in Ps 103 and Ps 104.
+"Bless the Lord Oh my soul' in Psalms 103 and 104.